DiamondLightSource/dodal/docs/how-to/write-tests.md

         await asyncio.gather(super().stage(), self.signal_b.set(OnOff.OFF))
 ```

-In this example, we need to test the `stage`, `unstage`, and `read` methods.
-The `read` method needs to be tested because we are adding `signal_a` and `signal_b` as readables to the device, so we need to confirm that we get the expected read signals back when this method is called.
+In this example, we need to test the `stage` and `unstage` methods.
+For more complex devices, it is also a good idea to test the `read` method to confirm that we get the expected read signals back when this method is called.

 We use [pytest](https://docs.pytest.org/en/stable/contents.html) for writing tests in dodal.
 A core part of this library is the use of fixtures.
 A fixture is a function decorated with `@pytest.fixture` that provides setup/teardown or reusable test data for your tests.
 It is defined once and can be reused across multiple tests.
 Fixtures are mainly used to define devices and then inject them into each test.